Self-Learning Agents

 )

-await episodes.store(episode)
+await episodes.capture(episode)

 # Next time a similar task comes up, retrieve relevant episodes

-similar = await episodes.search("analyze competitor pricing", top_k=3)
+similar = await episodes.retrieve("analyze competitor pricing", top_k=3)

 # Agent now has lessons learned from previous attempts